 I won’t pretend that it’s easy to let go of the things that make you who you are but, if your life is already plagued by worry and anxiety, you must surely try.
 I have a few ‘let go’s’ I’d like to run past you:

-- let go of the guardedness, the stiffness and vigilance that drain you and enjoy bending with the breeze
+- the guardedness, stiffness and vigilance that drain you.

 I know, there’s nothing quite like pointing out the obvious to press buttons.
 But, stay with me and let’s explore these first two bullet points a little further.
 After all, it’s by exploring that we can sometimes unearth things that we hadn’t previously considered or come across.